socialmedia-class/socialmedia-class.github.io/assignment1.md

 Twitter's Language Mix <span class="text-muted">: Assignment 1</span>
 =============================================================

-(Due Wednesday September 7th, 2016; 20% penalty per day for late submission.)
+(Due Thursday September 8th, 2016; 20% penalty per day for late submission.)

 This assignment includes using Twitter's streaming API, an off-the-shell language identification tool and data visualization.
 Some of the questions are open-ended, which means that there is no single best answer (do the best you can) and the grading will not be strict.